Celebrating 10 years backing community business

 Essay collection

-Each month, our guest essayists are looking back as well as forward, reflecting on the role of community business in addressing the pressing issues shaping our world.
+Each month, our guest essayists look back as well as forward, reflecting on the role of community business in addressing the pressing issues shaping our world.
+Read the collection:

 The future of business is community business